nus-cs2103-AY2021S1/ip/docs/README.md

 ### `find [keyword]` - find the tasks

-Enter the command to display the found tasks.
+Enter the command to search for the tasks and display the found tasks.

 Example of usage: